JuanManuelNaya/martial-arts-dojo/README.md

 # Warrior Dojo

+1. ## Purpose of the Project

-The Warrior Dojo is a landing page for people how is interested in taking Jujitsu clases.
+* The Warrior Dojo is a website for people how is interested in learning martial arts such as jujitsu, aikido, karate.
-People must be at least 8 years old.
+* This website also explains the to the user the benefits of learning martial arts.
+* In this website users will  see students experiences.
+* Usuers will find shedules for the classes and the
+* Users will find contact info of the dojo (phone, email, address).
+* Users will find the social media of the institution.

 **In this website users will be able to find the following information:**